Miller House (Columbus, Indiana): Living room

 The conversation pit, also known as the lounge pit or conversation center, is a square measuring 15 ft long on each side, with seating and marble coping on all four sides.
 Attributed to Girard, who had used a similar design detail in his own house, it occupies the western portion of the house, between the parents' and children's zones.
 The pit is accessed by five steps and is placed approximately 20 ft from the nearest windows.
-The pit removed the need for disorganized, standalone furniture, which Saarinen regarded as a distraction.
+The pit removed the need for standalone furniture, which could become disorganized and which Saarinen regarded as a distraction.
 It also created what the critic Blair Kamin described as a "room within a room".

 Outlying zones

 The guest–servant zone at the southeast corner contains a guest room, which adjoins the south terrace and has a single bedroom and bathroom.
 There is also a servant's bedroom and a carport abutting it.
 The carport, which has a terrazzo floor, is accessed by a door just off the main entrance foyer.
-To the northeast is the service zone, with a kitchen.
+To the northeast is the service zone, which includes a kitchen.
 There are two separate countertops for servants and the family, each made of a different material.
-There were also a dining island; a built-in dishwasher and oven; and three walk-in closets that contain a pantry, refrigerator, and tableware storage.
+There are also a dining island; a built-in dishwasher and oven; and three walk-in closets that contain a pantry, refrigerator, and tableware storage.
 The kitchen has a blue, white, and gray color palette, with mosaic tiles above the counters.
 A passageway leads directly from the countertops, dishwasher, and oven to the dining space.
 Movable draperies separate the dining space from the living room, while sliding glass doors lead from the dining room to the garden.

 The parents' zone in the northwest contains a master bedroom, an adjoining study room, and dressing rooms.
 The master bedroom has gray-white walls and a fireplace, and the dressing rooms contain mirrored walls; in addition, there is a closet for suitcases.
 The arrangement of the children's zone, in the southwest, was inspired by Saarinen's perception of children's rooms in Finland, where he had been born.
 The Miller children slept in small, utilitarian bedrooms surrounding a large playroom.
 Each child had their own room, which was color-coded.
 Small, movable casement windows provide air to each child's bedroom.
 Two of the rooms are separated by a removable wall.
 A hall leads from the playroom to a small sitting area, which leads directly outside, and there is also a utility room in the children's zone.